 Communication is key.
 It took us about six months to be truly honest about our needs, emotions, and expectations.
 And that experimentation is good within the limits we defined.
-That took about a year. -Latter-day Saint wife, married at 21
+That took about a year.

 Sex has gotten much better as our marriage has gone on and on.
 The things that have helped me the most have been for me to learn that I should not be manipulative in the way I try to get my wife to have sex with me.
-That has helped us a lot. -Latter-day Saint husband, married at 21
+That has helped us a lot.